 Residence Halls (undergraduate students)

-The University provides nine residence halls with various living options.
-A room in the residence halls is guaranteed to any student desiring one!
-The halls offer many services including study rooms, computer facilities and kitchen areas and vary from coed halls to all-male or all-female residences.
-Options are available for older students, internationals, and those who prefer a quiet or smoke-free atmosphere.
-Students are encouraged to live in a residence hall during their first term at MSU in order to meet other students in a relaxed, secure and convenient environment.
-Undergraduates with fewer than 30 semester credits are required to live in a residence hall on campus.
+Space in MSU’s residence halls is guaranteed to any undergraduate student desiring one.
+Students are encouraged to live in a residence hall during their first term at MSU in order to meet other students in a relaxed, secure, and convenient environment.
+Undergraduates with fewer than 30 semester credits completed are required to live in a residence hall on campus.
 Students are urged to apply early for the best choice in halls and rooms.
-For a look at the different halls you can explore the Residence Life web page at: http://www.montana.edu/reslife .
-You can easily download an application form at the bottom on the "Contact Us" page.
-Residence life can be contacted by email at firstname.lastname@example.org.
+For a look at the different halls or to apply for housing, you can visit the Residence Life web page.
+The Residence Life Office can be contacted by email at email@example.com.

 The MSU Residence Halls Food Service has three dining halls, and students can choose from many different meal plans.
 The food service provides wholesome and balanced meals, including vegetarian dishes.
-For a closer look at the food service options take a tour on their exciting interactive website at: http://www.montana.edu/wwwufs/
+For a closer look at the food service options, take a tour on their interactive website.

 Important Note: Receiving confirmation of on-campus housing DOES NOT indicate acceptance for admission to the University.
 Notification of admission will come from the Office of Admissions.
 A non-refundable housing deposit of $200 is applied as payment to the residence hall bill.
 Students should plan to apply for housing as soon as acceptance to the University is final; this will give the greatest choice of living arrangements.